djmetzle/djmetzle.github.io/_posts/2017-09-28-fizzbuzz-domain.md

 - Lastly, you'll verify payment information

 ### Finished
-Once w've registered a new Domain, lets fire up something to point it at!
+Once we've registered a new Domain, lets fire up something to point it at!

 [Step 2](/): Fire up an instance on Amazon Web Services